taylor-johnson-codes/ASP.NET/C-Sharp review/README.md

-- Coded in Visual Studio 2022, .NET 6.0 framework
+- Coded in Visual Studio Community 2022, .NET 6.0 framework
 - Click on folder, then click on .cs files to view code